Honoring Indigenous Peoples

 Essential Questions

-• Who are some Indigenous individuals who have had a significant impact on their communities and how have they helped to change the world around them?
+• Who are some Indigenous individuals and leaders who have shaped their communities?
+How have they helped change the world around them?

 Reading Focus Areas